 Why do some studies reveal low-dimensional structures, while others uncover high-dimensionality?
 We propose that this discrepancy stems from the small-world network properties of social cognition.
 Specifically, we argue that mental representations of social inferences are structured as a small-world network that grows in a specific way: as people learn more concepts of social inferences, the network expands while preserving many distinct nodes (social inference concepts) and maintaining short paths between them (one social inference can trigger another through a small number of inferences between them).
 By analogy, social connections between people are structured as a small-world network30: as we get to know more people, the network grows with more members, but we can also reach nearly anyone in the network through just a few intermediaries (a friend of a friend).

-The small-world mind is inherently high-dimensional; however, when people make inferences based on constrained stimuli, only a small subset of nodes in this high-dimensional network is activated, and these activations propagate broadly across the network due to the short paths between nodes—mimicking activation patterns expected from a low-dimensional structure.
+A small-world mental representation might be complex and have a large set of nodes; however, when people make inferences based on constrained stimuli, only a small subset of nodes is activated, and these activations propagate broadly across the network due to the short paths between nodes—mimicking activation patterns expected from a low-dimensional structure.
 Our small-world minds perspective is supported by multiple lines of empirical research and can reconcile the low-vs-high dimensional findings of social cognition.

 We illustrate this small-world minds perspective in detail across four sections of this paper.
 First, we introduce the ongoing debate between the low-dimensional and high-dimensional accounts of social cognition.
 Second, we propose a small-world network account of social cognition that reconciles this debate.
 This section outlines the structure of the network and its dynamic interaction with environmental input.
 We present simulation results in the main text along with detailed mathematical derivations in the supplementary materials.
 We review evidence from neural and developmental research that supports the small-world network account of social cognition.
 Third, we apply this small-world minds framework to explain why prior studies have yielded both low-dimensional and high-dimensional findings.
 Finally, we conclude by advocating for a paradigm shift beyond low-dimensional psychology to better capture the complexity of human social cognition in the real world.